ajsaucier/ajsaucier.github.io/_posts/2019-02-07-a-look-back-on-brain-surgery.md

 * Don't let the thought of it consume you
 * Be prepared for a not-so-great experience in the recovery process, both in and out of the hospital
 * Be careful to not get the scar and drain hole infected for a while after surgery
-* If all goes well and it was successful, remember that it was totally worth it